patriciogonzalezvivo/thebookofshaders/11/README.md

 * A noise with well-defined and continuous gradients that can be computed quite cheaply
 * An algorithm that is easy to implemnt in hardware

 Yeah, right?
 I know what you are thinking...
 "Who is this man?".
-Yes, his work is fantastic.
+Yes, his work is fantastic!
 But seriusly, How he did that?
 Well we saw how for two dimensions he was interpolating 4 points (coorners of a square); also we can correctly preasume that for [three (see an implementation here)](../edit.html#11/3d-noise.frag) and four dimensions we need to interpolate 8 and 16 points.
 Right?
 In other words for N dimensions you need to smoothly interpolate 2 to the N points (2^N).
-But Ken smartly notice that although the obvious choice for a space-filling shape is a squar, but actually the formal simplex shape in 2D is an equilateral triangle.
+But Ken smartly notice that although the obvious choice for a space-filling shape is a squar, the actually simpliest shape in 2D is the equilateral triangle.
+So he start by replace the squared grid (we finnaly learn how to use) for a simplex grid of equilateral triangles.

 ![](simplex-grid-00.png)

-That means that the simplex shape for N dimensions is a shape with N + 1 corners.
+The simplex shape for N dimensions is a shape with N + 1 corners.
 In other words one less corner to compute in 2D, 4 less coorners in 3D and 11 less coorners in 4D!
 That's a huge improvement!

-So, in two dimension the interpolation happens, in a similar way than regular noise, by interpolating the values of the corners of a section.
-But, in this particular case, because we are using a simplex grid we just need to interpolate the sum of only 3 coornes (or contributors) to interpolate.
+So then, in two dimension the interpolation happens, similarly than regular noise, by interpolating the values of the corners of a section.
+But, in this particular case, because we are using a simplex grid, we just need to interpolate the sum of only 3 coornes ( contributors).

 ![](simplex-grid-01.png)

 How the simplex grid works?
-In another brillant and elegant move, simplex grid can be obtain by subdividing the cells of a regular 4 corners grid into two isoceles triangles and then skewing it unitl each triangle is equilateral.
+In another brillant and elegant move, the simplex grid can be obtain by subdividing the cells of a regular 4 corners grid into two isoceles triangles and then skewing it unitl each triangle is equilateral.

 ![](simplex-grid-02.png)

 Then, as [Stefan Gustavson describe in this paper](http://staffwww.itn.liu.se/~stegu/simplexnoise/simplexnoise.pdf): _"...by looking at the integer parts of the transformed coordinates (x,y) for the point we want to evaluate, we can quickly determine which cell of two simplices that contain the point.
 By also compareing the magnitudes of x and y, we can determine whether the points is in the upper or the lower simplex, and traverse the correct three corners points."_.

-On the following code you can un comment the line 44 to see how the grid is skew and then line 47 to see how a simplex grid can be constructed.
+On the following code you can uncomment the line 44 to see how the grid is skew and then line 47 to see how a simplex grid can be constructed.
 Note how on line 22 we are subdiving the skewed squared on two equilateral triangles just buy detecting if ```x > y``` ("lower" triangle) or ```y > x``` ("upper" triangle).

 <div class="codeAndCanvas" data="simplex-grid.frag"></div>

-Other improvements introduce by Perlin, is the replacement of the Cubic Hermite Curve ( _f(x) = 3x^2-2x^3_ ) for a Quintic Hermite Curve ( _f(x) = 6x^5-15x^4+10x^3_ ).
-In an efford to keep the "math stuff" simple this makes both ends of the curve more flat and by that a more continuos transition with the next interpolation.
-You can watch it for your self by uncommenting the second formula on the following graph example (or by see the [two equations side by side here](https://www.desmos.com/calculator/2xvlk5xp8b)).
-Note how the ends of the curve changes.
-You can read more about this in [on words of Ken it self in this paper](http://mrl.nyu.edu/~perlin/paper445.pdf).
+Other improvements introduce by Perlin in the **Simplex Noise**, is the replacement of the Cubic Hermite Curve ( _f(x) = 3x^2-2x^3_ , wich is identical to the (.../glossary/?search=smoothstep) function ) for a Quintic Hermite Curve ( _f(x) = 6x^5-15x^4+10x^3_ ).
+This makes both ends of the curve more "flat" and by gracefully stiching with the next one.
+On other words you get more continuos transition between the cells.
+You can watch this by uncommenting the second formula on the following graph example (or by see the [two equations side by side here](https://www.desmos.com/calculator/2xvlk5xp8b)).

 <div class="simpleFunction" data="
 // Cubic Hermine Curve.
 Same as SmoothStep()